streetakos/learnable_strides/README.md

 # Learnable Strides in Spatial Domain

-This is a project for making learnable downsizing in neural networks.
-This is happenning by learning the stride parameter in the convolutional layers
+This project focuses on developing learnable downsampling techniques in neural networks.
+It achieves this by making the stride parameter in convolutional layers learnable.
+This allows the network to dynamically adjust its downsampling behavior during training, potentially leading to improved performance.

 The code is based upon [mmcv](https://github.com/open-mmlab/mmcv/tree/master/mmcv/ops) implementation of Deformable Convolutional Networks and the following [repo](https://github.com/chengdazhi/Deformable-Convolution-V2-PyTorch).